roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 Enter your cloud provider console access.

-Inside the console, reboot your system and upon startup, when grub options appear, press 'c' to enter grub menu.
+Inside the console, reboot the system and upon startup, when grub options appear, press 'c' to enter grub menu.
 You should see the prompt :
 ```
 grub>
 ```

-In the GRUB bootloader, we assign the Alpine ISO as a loopback device, so the system treats it as a virtual disk it can boot from
+In the GRUB bootloader, assign the Alpine ISO as a loopback device, so the system treats it as a virtual disk it can boot from

 ```
 grub> loopback loop /alpine-virt-3.14.2-x86_64.iso
 ```

-To make it bootable, we need to load the kernel and the initial ramdisk from the loopback device (loop)
+To make it bootable, load the kernel and the initial ramdisk from the loopback device (loop)

 ```
 grub> linux (loop)/boot/vmlinuz-virt
 grub> initrd (loop)/boot/initramfs-virt
 ```

-We can then boot into the live Alpine system
+Then boot into the live Alpine system

 ```
 grub> boot
 ```

 **The initial boot attempt fails**\
 To boot successfully, the system requires files and tools from the ISO, mounted specifically.
-As we have not set it up yet, it fails and prompts us with the "initramfs emergency recovery shell".\
+As it is not set up yet, it fails and prompts the "initramfs emergency recovery shell".\
-We use this shell for further configuration.
+Use this shell for further configuration.

 <br>